What Is PMI and How Does It Work?

 How Can I Avoid PMI?

 With many home loans – like a conventional mortgage – it is recommended to have a down payment of 20% or more of the property’s value to avoid paying for PMI.
 You can still avoid PMI monthly payments if you can’t afford a 20% down payment.
-A Physician loan through Physician Bank doesn’t require qualified borrowers to pay PMI, even if the down payment is less than 20%.
+Physician Mortgage Loans through Physician Bank do not require qualified borrowers to pay PMI, even if the down payment is less than 20%.
 Let’s break down the impact PMI has on monthly mortgage payments for a 30-year fixed-rate mortgage on a $500,000 home, assuming a 7% annual percentage rate (APR) and 0.5% PMI:

 In this scenario, if your down payment is 5%, you will save almost $200 a month with a physician loan.

-Can I Avoid PMI with an FHA Loan?
+Can I Avoid PMI With a FHA Loan?

 Mortgages backed by the Federal Housing Administration (FHA) can be a good option for borrowers with low down payment funds and lower credit scores.
 There is no PMI with an FHA mortgage, but they do often require a mortgage insurance premium (MIP) that extends for the life of the loan and can’t be canceled.